Halo 2600: Development

 Ed Fries got a taste of game development in his teenage years, developing Atari 800 games at home.
 Fries took a summer internship with Microsoft in college and eventually joined the company.
 In 2000, he was head of Microsoft Game Studios, trying to develop a launch lineup for Microsoft's unproven Xbox console.
 After being contacted by developer Bungie's vice president about a possible acquisition, Fries shepherded Microsoft's purchase of Bungie and their developing project, a game that would become the Xbox's killer app, Halo: Combat Evolved.
 Fries left Microsoft in January 2004, after 18 years with the company.

 Fries read the book Racing the Beam: The Atari Video Computer System by Ian Bogost and Nick Montfort, which is about programming for the Atari 2600, and was inspired to create his own game.
 Initially, Fries only intended to recreate the Master Chief, but decided to finish the project after encouragement.
 He was aided by an extensive community of homebrew enthusiasts, where he found emulators, example code, and documentation.
 Despite having been released in 1977 and ending production in 1992, the Atari 2600 retained a dedicated hobbyist industry who still bought and played classic games.

 Fries had not programmed in assembly in thirty years, and found the challenge in developing Halo 2600 one of adapting to constraints.
-The Atari 2600 has millions of times less space and memory than was available for Halo.
+The Atari 2600 has much less space and memory than was available for Halo.
 With only 128 bytes of RAM, drawing Master Chief was difficult, and creating a game with other characters even more so.
 Fries later stated that making the game taught him that constraint is sometimes a fuel for creativity, comparing the process of adapting Halo to the effort in turning a novel into a poem or haiku.
 "It felt more like writing poetry than it did like writing regular code", he said.
 "It felt like everything had to be so tight, so perfect.
 If even one of these tricks didn't exist, if I didn't have this incredibly clever way of drawing this sprite, or if I didn't have this incredibly sick code for drawing the missiles, I wouldn't have been able to fit it in.
 I couldn't have made the machine do what I wanted it to do."
 Fries pointed to other artists' work such as Bach's fugues or elaborate origami as examples of deliberately setting constraints to create something more interesting.
 The full game takes up just 4 kilobytes of space.